PraiseXI/media-foldergen-cli/README.md

-# SBP Folder Generator CLI
+# Creative Structure CLI

-A command-line interface (CLI) application to automatically generate standardized folder structures for photo and video projects, supporting both client work and personal projects.
+A powerful command-line interface (CLI) tool to automatically generate standardized folder structures for photo and video projects, supporting both client work and personal projects.

 ## The Problem